ON A STUDENT’S FIRST SOLO AVIATION FLY?

 Solo flight is possible for students with no flight hours.
 However, the student must learn certain maneuvers and become proficient in them before they can solo.
 A student may solo aviation for 10 to 15 hours on occasion.
 However, it is not common for them to have 20 or 30 hours of instruction before they can solo.
 FAR 61.87(d) states that a student pilot must be trained in multiple maneuvers.
 This includes takeoffs and landings as well as traffic patterns, stall entry and recovery, emergency procedures, and go-arounds.

-See also Leading 4 Aviation Risk-reduction Steps
+See also Enterprise Aviation Responds

 FLYING SOLO AVIATION